-- removing additional security, bolts, bars or chains on final exit doors before the start of the day to ensure that escape routes are accessible; - daily, weekly, quarterly and yearly checks on the range of fire safety measures (in larger premises some of the work may be contracted out to a specialist company);
+removing additional security, bolts, bars or chains on final exit doors before the start of business to ensure that escape routes are accessible;

-- safety considerations when closing down the premises at the end of the day, e.g. removing rubbish, ensuring enough exits are available for people that remain and closing fire doors and shutters; - leaving hazardous substances in a safe condition when evacuating the building; - the safe storage of hazardous substances at the end of the working day; and - ensuring that everyone in large educational establishments with many buildings within a site knows how to use internal emergency telephones.
+- daily, weekly, quarterly and yearly checks on the range of fire safety measures (in larger premises some of the work may be contracted out to a specialist company); - safety considerations when closing down the premises at the end of the day, e.g. removing rubbish, ensuring enough exits are available for people that remain and closing fire doors and shutters; - leaving hazardous substances in a safe condition when evacuating the building; - the safe storage of hazardous substances at the end of the working day; and - ensuring everyone in large organisations with many buildings within a curtilage and a security zone knows how to use internal emergency telephones.